 Each group will rotate through the following activities (time permitting):

-Mystery Box: skulls and skins from animals which inhabit Sabino Canyon.
+Mystery Box: skulls and skins from animals that inhabit Sabino Canyon.
 Children guess what they are and discuss them.

-Purpose: To introduce adaptations common to predators, or prey.
+Purpose: To introduce adaptations common to predators or to prey.

 Geology: an introduction to some of the minerals found in Sabino Canyon and a demonstration of erosion and canyon formations, in which the children create “rainstorms” on an artificial mountain.